Are you looking to compare the top universities that offer a Bachelor of Law in Brisbane?

 Queensland University of Technology

-Annual costs for the 4-year full-time or 8-year part-time degree in 2022 are $14,700.
+Annual costs for the 4-year full-time degree in 2023 are $15,200 (it is also available as a part-time degree over eight years).
 Course costs may vary depending upon units you choose to study.

 University of Queensland

 The Bachelor of Laws (Honours) is a four-year program designed to develop a high-level understanding of the law, along with personal and professional skills that can be transferred across a wide range of careers.
 Entry scores for the Bachelor of Laws at the University of Queensland based on previous years’ cut-offs is an ATAR of 97.5 or above.
 Queensland Year 12 (or equivalent) General English (Units 3 & 4, C) is the only prerequisite.